N50 28.3540~W003 33.373....

 Retired in 2005 and decided in late 2009 to take up radio again.For HF,currently using a FT1000MP MKV Field or a TS530S , 100w and simple wire antennae (dipole on 15m.... long wire on everything else) and , although previously (1980-1994) I had worked 300 countries, I started the countries worked count again from the beginning ,once again mainly on CW...current country count is around 200+ on CW only(plus a few others on SSB).

 Have tried digital modes using a Signalink interface, DM780 and Win XP.However, I really find the digital modes a bit too impersonal for my liking.

 I am involved in contesting, mostly on CW but occasionally on SSB.

 For 2m I have FT480R transceiver and a Wouxun KG679E handy.
-I also have a CRT SS6900 mobile 10m transceiver which I intend to use on holiday/camping trips in the coming (hoped for)summer.
+I also have a Sommerkamp FT767DX mobile HF transceiver and an SS6900 10m transceiver , both of which which I use on day/holiday/camping trips in summer months.

 I am a member of the local(Torbay) Watcombe Radio Club and also an RSGB member.

 The picture below shows my 1980s station on the occasion of the 40th anniversary of VE day when we (local amateur group"The Toucan Group") ran the Special calls GB4OPE and GV4OPE(not a computer in sight).Those in the picture are all amateurs.
 Left to right are G4TMI,G1HPR,G6ZST,G4XFB,G4VJJ and G4OTU.

 Also a lifelong aviation enthusiast , private pilots licence holder, and owner of the Hampshire, Dorset,Devon and Isle of Wight airfields websites(link below is entry to all sites).
 You will also find an all-time nationality prefix list on the site - although it is mainly concerned with aviation use it does contain some information of interest to amateurs....